Everything You Need to Know About Flying Allegiant Air in 2020

 Trip Flex, changing fees, and checking out

 Finally, Allegiant offers a service called Trip Flex that allows you to change your flight plans without incurring change fees.
-For my flight, this option would have been $26.
+For my flight, this option would have been $26 — although this depends on your flight, with my most recent trip displaying a $68 Trip Flex cost.
 Without it, changes would result in a $75 per passenger, per way fee.
 Personally, I’ve declined this option each time but those who fear a change may be necessary might find it useful.
-Also keep in mind that, in adherence to federal law, you are able to change or cancel your booking up to 24 hours after you make it without incurring penalty (as long as your flight is more than seven days away from the time you book).
+Also keep in mind that, in adherence to federal law, you are able to change or cancel your booking up to 24 hours after you make it without incurring a penalty (as long as your flight is more than seven days away from the time you book).

 As you’d expect the last step of booking your Allegiant trip is entering your credit card information.
 If you’re in the market for a new credit card, you can also save a few dollars by signing up for their Allegiant card — although beware the $59 annual fee.
 Otherwise just enter your existing credit card info, accept the terms and conditions, and clip “purchase my trip” to seal your booking.
-I’ve actually used my Uber visa card to book flights so I earn 3% cash back.
+I’ve actually used my American Express Platinum to book flights so I earned 5x Membership Rewards points.

 Flying with Allegiant